 The Andis Master ML.
 The Andis is very similar to the Wahl, because it has a virtually identical (at least, electrically) motor.
 So here are our measurements.
 At 115V AC 60Hz, the Andis requires 11.3 watts to operate.
 Again, the VA rating comes in much higher, this time at 33.1 VA.
 For the same reason as explained for Wahl, Athena is the unit of choice for powering this clipper.

 For both the Wahl and Andis, there is no way to power these devices with 50Hz.
 They will frighten you!
 They will clash and clatter and scream at you for the right frequency!
 You would never want to put them anywhere near your head for fear of what they would do to you.
 That is because the lower frequency allows the shaving heads to bang against their mechanical end-of-travel stops, where 60Hz gets them going back the other way before they hit the end-of-travel stops.
 This certainly cannot be good for the clipper’s health, either.

 The Oster Model 10 Challenge!
 The Oster Model 10 needs voltage conversion to operate outside the USA, but will operate at 115V 50Hz despite its published rating.
-We have observed that it performs much better on 115V 60Hz, but it will function on 115V 50Hz.
+We have observed that it performs much better (and cooler in the hand) on 115V 60Hz, but it will function on 115V 50Hz.

 Based on this, you might be tempted to ignore frequency conversion if you own the Oster Model 10.
 The problem will be finding a portable voltage converter with enough power to handle the Oster Model 10 outside North America, where the standard voltage is 230V (which could damage the Oster Model 10!).
 The device uses rather thick lubrication internally, which takes a few moments to warm up.
 During this warm up period, it will require almost 60 watts to operate the Model 10, as it gradually drops to 50 watts, then settles in to just under 40 watts (its specification) once it loosens up.